woocommerce/automations/lib/automations/assign-milestone/README.md

 When a pull request is approved and is not already assigned a milestone, this automation will assign the next milestone to it automatically.

-The next milestone will be the next minor version, calculated from the current version in package.json.
-So for example, if the current version is 2.5.2, the milestone will be 2.6 (if it exists).
+The next milestone will be calculated from the current version in package.json.
+So for example, if the current version is 2.5.2, the milestone will be 2.6 (if it exists) by default.

+Setting a `bump_strategy` to `ignore` will use the version found in package.json. `major` will increase the major version.

 ## Usage